 My post, Four dramatic ways retirement has changed since ’08 highlighted a couple of important retirement trends developing across Canada right now: delayed and phased retirement.
 It won’t surprise readers of this blog to learn that there are sound economic reasons for working past 65.
 But what’s sometimes forgotten is the need to plan for health-related expenses.
 The risk of getting sick, and of that illness affecting the income you and your family depend on, rises as you get older.

 It’s a message too few Canadians have absorbed.

 Look at these numbers from the 2011 edition of the Sun Life Canadian Health Index.
 Despite the prevalence of serious health issues like cancer, heart disease and diabetes, fewer than one in five Canadians evaluate or re-evaluate their finances after they or someone close to them has a major health event.

-SEO services indicate, in fact, only a small number of Canadians are preparing financially for a serious illness.
+In fact, only a small number of Canadians are preparing financially for a serious illness.
 Less than one-third (31%) are either prepared or are preparing for health costs now.
 And just 34% are saving for health costs in retirement.
 (These results are based on the percentage of respondents who rated their agreement with each statement at 75 or higher out of 100.)